inkVerb/VIP/201/Lesson-07.md

 # The Take

 - Important commands
-  - `tar Jc source archive.txz` make `xz` compressed tarball in one command
+  - `tar Jcf archive.txz sourcedir` make `xz` compressed tarball in one command
     - `-J` use `xz`
     - `-j` use `bzip2`
     - `-z` use `gzip`